ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 linseed oil and stir it in polrerixed
 charcoal to the consistency of paint.
 Pul
 a coat, of this over the timber, and there
-not s man that will live to see it ro
+not s man that will live to see it rot
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_douglass_ver01:data:sn85038292:00415623744:1873031501:0055/pct:17.136438,86.665682,11.499183,9.657413/!600,600/0/default.jpg"/>
 </td>